Chapter 1 - Christian life and worship

 1.E.5 Liturgical provision exists for Christians nurtured in other traditions to be welcomed into the communion of which the Church of England is a part, but this is not always necessary.
 For clarity:

-Those confirmed in another diocese or province in communion with the See of Canterbury need no liturgical formality.
+- Those confirmed in another diocese or province in communion with the See of Canterbury need no liturgical formality.

-Those confirmed in Churches signatory to the Porvoo Agreement need no liturgical formality.
+- Those confirmed in Churches signatory to the Porvoo Agreement need no liturgical formality.

-Those episcopally confirmed in other Churches (eg the Roman Catholic Church, or the Greek Orthodox Church) should be formally received after due preparation.
+- Those episcopally confirmed in other Churches (eg the Roman Catholic Church, or the Greek Orthodox Church) should be formally received after due preparation.
 For further details read Canon B28 and p211-p224 of Common Worship: Christian Initiation.

-Those who come from any other background, and who have not been episcopally confirmed, should be confirmed after due preparation.
+- Those who come from any other background, and who have not been episcopally confirmed, should be confirmed after due preparation.

-1F - Baptism of Adults
+1F - Confirmation, and the Baptism of Adults

 In what follows any person who is capable of answering for him or herself the questions at baptism is to be regarded as an adult candidate.